chrispipito/domain-driven-design-learning/README.md

-# Domain-Driven Design Practice
+# Domain-Driven Design Learning

-Welcome to the Domain-Driven Design Practice repository!
+Welcome to the Domain-Driven Design Learning and Practice repository!
 This resource is dedicated to helping people learn and apply the principles and patterns of Domain-Driven Design (DDD) effectively.
 Whether you're new to DDD or looking to deepen your understanding, you'll find a collection of tutorials, sample projects, and resources to help guide you.

 ## What is Domain-Driven Design?